 Figure 1b shows CO values for all three data sets as a function of vertical distance to the CPT.
-CO decreases with altitude in slowly ascending air within the ASM anticyclone due to its chemical lifetime of a few months (von Hobe et al., 2021)

-(Minschwaner et al., 2010; von Hobe et al., 2021).
+CO decreases with altitude in slowly ascending air within the ASM anticyclone due to its chemical lifetime of a few months (Minschwaner et al., 2010; von Hobe et al., 2021).
 This decrease can be seen for type B and M data, extending up to 1.7 km above the tropopause.
-Type A data are closer to the CPT and show fresh convection signatures, with a spread of CO values between 30 and 95 ppb, large spread of HDO/H2O ratios (Figure A1c), and positive ice-CO correlations (see appendix Figure A1d).
-In Figure 1c, we compare the geometric distance of all data points relative to the CPT with the time distance to the LDP, quantified as LDP age.
-The LDP age does not necessarily decrease with the distance to the CPT, but instead shows a more complicated pattern.
-For type B data the distribution of the LDP ages derived from merged back-and-forward ERA5 trajectories within ±60 days is presented.
-Negative (positive) age denotes past (future) occurrence relative to the observation time.
+Type A data are closer to the CPT and show fresh convection signatures, with a spread of CO values between 30 and 95 ppb, large spread of HDO/H2O ratios (Figure A1c), and positive ice-CO correlations (Figure A1d).
+In Figure 1c, the distribution of the LDP ages derived from merged back-and-forward ERA5 trajectories within ± 60 days is presented.
+Negative (positive) age denotes past

+(future) occurrence relative to the observation time.
+Consistent with our interpretation of recent and aged convection signatures,